pyeventsourcing/eventsourcing/README.md

 serialize the execution of commands on an aggregate, but that is out of the scope of this package.
 If you wish to do that, perhaps something like [Zookeeper](https://zookeeper.apache.org/) might help.

+**Fast Forwarding** — Of entities to latest published event, used with snapshots and also when optimistic currency control exceptions are encountered.

 **Application-Level Encryption** — Symmetric encryption of all stored events, including snapshots and logged messages, using a customizable